Salmonella Culture (Stool)

 If you have been diagnosed with salmonella and work with children or people with a

-weakened immune system, or in the food industry, your employer may require multiple
+weakened immune system, or in the food industry, your employer may need multiple negative

 What other tests might I have along with this test?